heneil/heneil.github.io/_pages/about.md

 News
 ------
+- Our paper for hyperbolic large language models is accepted at NeurIPS 2025!
 - Our workshop for non-Euclidean foundation models is accepted at NeurIPS 2025!
 - Come to our tutorial for hyperbolic foundation models at SIGKDD 2025!
 [Website Link](https://hyperboliclearning.github.io/events/kdd2025tutorial)
 - Our paper *Efficient Diffusion Models for Symmetric Manifolds* is accepted at ICML 2025!